 Ramona is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Ramona with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.91% of adults in Ramona have a bachelor's degree or advanced degree.
+The citizens of Ramona are slightly less educated than the national average of 21.84% for the average city or town: 14.91% of adults in Ramona have a bachelor's degree or advanced degree

 The per capita income in Ramona in 2022 was $39,382, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $157,528 for a family of four.
 However, Ramona contains both very wealthy and poor people as well.